Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 .. image:: /images/getting_started/tutorial_basic_content_management/11.png

 Endpoints define how your Platformus-based web application processes the HTTP requests.
-By default, if there are no endpoints configured, you will have 404 response on every request.
+By default, if there are no endpoints (and regular C# controllers or pages) configured, you will have 404 response on every request.
 By specifying the URL template for the endpoint, you tell the instance of the `IEndpointResolver <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Website.Frontend/Services/Abstractions/IEndpointResolver.cs#L9>`_ interface which endpoint it should use to process the particular request (you can use {*url} one to handle all the requests).
 It is done the similar way as the MVC routes configuration (endpoint is something like route and controller at once;
-endpoints support URL parameters too).
+endpoints support URL parameters too) and it is executed after the default MVC routing.
 Also, you can specify which C# class (implementation of the ``IRequestProcessor`` interface) will process the request and return the result.
 You can write your own implementations of that interface and use them to process the requests.
 Specify the view name that we have created earlier that will be used by this endpoint to render the response.
 Click the :guilabel:`Save` button to create our new endpoint: